rayraycodes/rails-accessibility-testing/docs_site/getting_started.md

   gem 'axe-core-capybara', '~> 4.0'
   gem 'capybara', '~> 3.40'
   gem 'selenium-webdriver', '~> 4.0'
-  gem 'webdrivers', '~> 5.0'  # Optional but recommended for automatic driver management end
+  gem 'webdrivers', '~> 5.0'  # Optional but recommended
+end
 ```

-**Important:**
-- You must explicitly add `selenium-webdriver` to your Gemfile.
+**Important:** You must explicitly add `selenium-webdriver` to your Gemfile.
 It's not automatically included as a dependency.
-- **RSpec Rails is required** - The generator creates system specs that require `rspec-rails`.
-If you're using Minitest, you'll need to manually create your accessibility tests.

 Then run: